ozzi-/php-app-updater/README.md

 db.json contains all available updates and their signatures.
 The build ID's determine what ?operation=update will consider then next update.
 I recommend using steps of 10 for every version, this allows adding further in between at any time.

+## Security
+Please do not use the provided demo public and private keys.
+Generate your own and keep the private key safe.
+Furthermore add a XSRF protection for the client code.